In a study of adults 40 and older, over 26% of the survey group reported having flat feet.

 Knowing how to tell if you have flat feet is only the first step.
 Now, it’s important that you look into possible medical treatment.

 While many people with flat feet experience minimal pain as a result, this may not always be the case.
-Even if you aren’t suffering from even the mildest symptoms, you should visit a doctor specializing in podiatry to learn about preventative measures and treatments that are available to you.
+Even if you aren’t suffering from even the mildest symptoms, you should visit a doctor at podiatry in Clifton to learn about preventative measures and treatments that are available to you.

 Ready to walk with a little more pep in your step?
 Contact our office and set up an appointment with Dr. Petkov today.